Department of Family Studies and Community Development

 FMST 485 RESEARCH METHODS IN FAMILY STUDIES (3)

 Analyzing and writing about research in family studies.
-Requires grade of C or better to fulfill Core or GenEd requirement.
-Prerequisites: FMST 101 or FMST 102, FMST 302, ENGL 102 or ENGL 190 and (FMST 285 or PSYC 212 or PSYC 213 or MATH 231 or MATH 237 or ECON 205).
-Core: Advanced Writing Seminar or GenEd I.D.
+Requires grade of C or better to fulfill Core or requirement.
+Prerequisites: FMST 101 or FMST 102, FMST 302, ENGL 102 or ENGL 190 or equivalent, and (FMST 285 or PSYC 212 or PSYC 213 or MATH 231 or MATH 237 or ECON 205 or SOCI 212).
+Core: Advanced Writing Seminar.

 Professional integration of theory and practice related to service learning, human service work, family studies, and family life education.
-Students must be in final semester of academic program.
 Prerequisite: FMST 485.

 FMST 491 INDEPENDENT STUDY IN FAMILY STUDIES (1-6)